mikedecr/mikedecr/README.md

 ## Michael DeCrescenzo (@mikedecr)

-I work on statistical research & software development in high-frequency/low-latency trading.
+I do statistical research & software development for automated, low-latency trading.

-This profile contains:
+This Github profile contains:

-- extracurricular projects (website, blog posts...)
+- extracurricular projects (website, blog posts, etc.)
-- archives of open-souce graduate work (I have a PhD in political science)
+- open-souce academic research repositories (I have a PhD in political science)
-- notes + code for courses I taught in the past
+- notes + code for university courses I have taught over the years
-- configs and other helpful scripts for managing digital life
+- configs and other helpful scripts for managing my digital life

 <!--
 Comfortable with: